 Woven Art & Beyond LLC

-Debra Sparrow© "Salmon" Embroideredd on Red ECO Fleece Throw Blanket
+Debra Sparrow© "Salmon" Embroideredd on Red Fleece Throw Blanket

-The Salmon design, embroidered onto ECO Fleece, represents an extremely important animal to both the lifestyle and the spirituality of many Native American cultures.
+The Salmon design, embroidered onto fleece, represents an extremely important animal to both the lifestyle and the spirituality of many Native American cultures.
 By willingly giving themselves up as food for humans, these fish hold a special position of honor and respect.

 All designs licensed through Debra Sparrow or the Museum of Anthropology and come with a hang tag about this artist.